 I like building vehicles too!
 Who doesn't love a good car or truck or tracked crane!

 Inspiration: In 2013 I built a yellow and white Semi Truck.
-I was still proud of the design up until a year ago, when I decided to take it apart because I needed parts from it.
+I was still proud of the design up until 2017, when I decided to take it apart because I needed parts from it.
 Around that same time, I wanted to create a detailed scale model of Optimus Prime's Truck mode, a Peterbilt 379.
 I had printed out a blueprint for that, and had filed it away under "to to build sometime" folder.
 Well, I felt inspired by the 4x4 macaroni bricks and tiles to build the wheel arches in a way I had never seen before.
 While I was originally going to build it in Optimus Prime's colors, (which I did later render) I ended up reusing the yellow and white color scheme from my previous Semi Truck.

 Features: The steering works with a hand of god steering wheel which can be added to the top of the sleeper section.
 The interior of the front cab section is fully detailed.